plausible/docs/docs/carrd-integration-draft.md

 * Do click on the "**Done**" button and then "**Publish**" your changes.

-Now you can go to your Webflow website and verify that Plausible script has been added and to your Plausible account to see whether the stats are being tracked.
+Now you can go to your Carrd website and verify that Plausible script has been added and to your Plausible account to see whether the stats are being tracked.
 See here [how to verify the integration](troubleshoot-integration.md).

-## How to track form submissions on your Webflow site
+## How to track form submissions on your Carrd site

 In Carrd forms have default IDs.
 Usually they're assigned IDs based on the order you've added them.
 If you only have one form on the page it has an ID of "**form01**".